ayushavr14/tut-dude/README.md

 # tut-dude

-#For installing the dependencies run #npm start
+# For installing the dependencies run

+# npm start

+# For starting the server

+# run npm dev